commended/dotfiles/README.md

 ## Notes

 - Some scripts may reference absolute paths - update these to match your system
-- The setup assumes a Wayland/Hyprland environment
-- Not all components are required - feel free to pick and choose what you need
+- Not all components are required, feel free to pick and choose what you need

-## License

-Feel free to use, modify, and share these dotfiles!

----

-**Enjoy your rice!**